usdot-fhwa-stol/carma-messenger/README.md

 ```
 <br>

 Hardware configurations are managed in the config directory of this repo.
 For local development the [development config](config/development) folder may be used.
 The user can build this configuration image by calling ```./build-image.sh``` from inside that directory.
 This will create a carma-messenger-config image.
 The user can then set this as the target image using ```carma config set```.
 To start and stop the system, the user can call ```carma start all``` and ```carma stop all```.
 The UI should then be accessable from localhost in a browser.

 ### Example Setup

 ```
+# Clone repo
 mkdir carma-messenger-ws
 cd carma-messenger-ws
 mkdir src
 cd src
 git clone https://github.com/usdot-fhwa-stol/carma-messenger.git

+# Build development config
 cd carma-messenger/config/development
 ./build-image.sh
-docker image ls # Look for the newest carma-messenger-config image carma config set usdotfhwastol/carma-messenger-config:<commit-hash>-development cd ../../docker
+docker image ls # Look for the newest carma-messenger-config image carma config set usdotfhwastol/carma-messenger-config:<commit-hash>-development

+# Build messenger-core
+cd ../../messenger-core/docker
-./build-image.sh -d # Build from develop branch of dependencies carma start all
+./build-image.sh -d # Build from develop branch of dependencies

+# Build web-ui
+cd ../../web-ui/docker
+./build-image.sh -v test # Tag development image with test

+# Launch CARMA Messenger
+carma start all
 ```